stanford-ssi/samwise-flight-software/docs/ONBOARDING.md

 You will also see references to a "slate."
 The slate is a huge block of statically allocated memory.

-For this part, you are going to write your own task.
+Moving forward, you are going to write your own tasks and test it!

-## Code Navigation

-The scheduler code is located in `scheduler/`.
-It isn't necessary for this part, but it might be interesting to you.

-The state machine is located in `state_machine/`, with tasks in `state_machine/tasks` and states in `state_machine/states`.
-There is a README in `state_machine` that explains how to add new tasks and states.

-## Your task

-Make it do whatever you want!